Jieyab89/OSINT-Cheat-sheet/README.md

 - [bit.ly](https://bitly.com/)
 - [tiny url](https://tinyurl.com/)

-*Pro tips : You can use the it with the social engineering and craeting own tools
+*Pro tips : You can use it with the social engineering and creating own tools

 # OSINT Jobs